thegreatercurve/react-simple-crop/README.md

 ---
 ## TODO

-- [ ] Add maximum and minimum size constraints for crop.
+- [ ] Add maximum and minimum size constraints for the crop area.
+- [ ] Add support for maintaining the aspect ratio of the crop area on shift keydown.
 - [ ] Add tests.